Graduate Student Orientation Information

 - Use your Saint Rose email account.
 Many campus offices will communicate with you through your Saint Rose email, so make sure you check it frequently.
-Your username is the first seven letters of your last name, followed by the first initial of your first name, followed by the last 3 digits of your student ID number.
-Your default password is your birthday in MMDDYY format.
+To login, use your Strose Username.

 - Visit the Information Technology Services page for Students for more information.

-- Contact the ITS Help Desk with any questions.
+- Contact ITS Technology Support Services with any questions.